robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 Communicating with a potential Backend or managing data is something that is not platform or Xamarin.Forms specific, so let's get back to the shared *Conference.Forms* project where our ViewModels are located.
 Here we can implement our data management logic.

 ### 5.1 Creating the Conference Service
-To keep the code seperation clean, we should create a new service class that handles data for us.
-Let's imagine, we had a Congerence Server that manages sessions and speakers somewhere in the cloud that we can connect to.
+To keep the code separation clean, we should create a new service class that handles data for us.
+Let's imagine, we had a Conference Server that manages sessions and speakers somewhere in the cloud that we can connect to.

-As we might be creating different ways of gettings data later (we will be using the cloud in the next modules), we should create an `IConferenceService` interface, that defines, how a conference data provider should look like.
+As we might be creating different ways of getting data later (we will be using the cloud in the next modules), we should create an `IConferenceService` interface, that defines, how a conference data provider should look like.

 ```csharp
 public interface IConferenceService